EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/developing_by_yourself_java.md

-# Developing by Yourself
+# Lab 4.
+Developing by Yourself

-In this unit, you will need to complete the most important part of the application development:
+In this lab, you will need to complete the most important part of the application development:

 <u>*Get the battery history data and display it in the front end.*</u>

 The time for you is **30 minutes**.

-## Getting the history data of a specific battery
+## Step 1: Getting the History Data of a Specific Battery

 > To get the battery history data, you can invoke the EnOS API *Get Asset AI Raw Data*.
 The request format is:
 >
 > https://{apigw-address}/tsdb-service/v2.0/ai?orgId={}&modelId={}&assetIds={}&measurepoints={}&startTime={}&endTime={}&pageSize={}&accessKey={}&localTimeAccuracy={}

-Take the following steps to invoke the EnOS API for getting the history data of a specific battery:

-1. Open the `DataService` class and add the following code for getting battery history data from EnOS Cloud:
+1. Open the `DataService` class and add the following code for getting battery history data from EnOS Cloud.

    ```
    public GetDataResponse getHistoryData(String assetId, String startTime, String endTime) {